jhoodsmith/simple_log_counter/README.md

 [SimpleLogCounter::Parser](lib/simple_log_counter/parser.rb).
 The responsibility
 for printing to screen is in [SimpleLogCounter::Formatter](lib/simple_log_counter/formatter.rb).
-All methods were implemented as class methods as the initial domain modelling did not suggest the need for management of additional state.
+All methods were implemented as class methods as the initial modelling did not suggest the need for management of additional state.

 ### Extension